Teaching

 Applied Data Analytics (BSc)

 A brand-new course in the first term of our brand-new BSc programme!
-Taught together with Aapo Stenhammar, the course introduces students to the practical application of data analysis using the Python programming language.
+Taught together with Aapo Stenhammar since Autumn 2024, the course introduces students to the practical application of data analysis using the Python programming language.
 Each week, students work collaboratively on case studies to gain hands-on experience in data analytics.
 The course focuses on three key areas:

 1. Programming Techniques: Students learn essential programming techniques that enable them to confidently utilize computers as powerful tools for analyzing economic relationships.
 This includes skills such as graphical representation of functions, data simulation, and visualization of data distributions.